nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 me, on the machine that assisted me, and on you, because all three of us are fallible, and "who wrote it" is not a grade.
 Track every intermediate claim and grade it, and the whole has a grade.
-The model's output is probabilistic; the record of its claims is a deterministic spine through it.
-Now point the same discipline at the corpus instead of the session.
+The model's output is probabilistic, a roll of weighted dice; the record of its claims is deterministic, a fixed spine through it.
+Now point the same discipline at the training data instead of the working session.
 Imagine the training set itself graded, every claim in every entry, against the three conditions the rest of this post lays out, so the model was built from a record where each claim carried what it rests on rather than from text taken as given.
 In practice there would be an error ratio; the point is the picture, not a promise.
-None of this is a theory of alignment, just one question about alignment that has an answer, and the session version is how this paper was
-built: the claims machines made on the way to it were recorded and graded, and the paper's own claims carry those grades onto the page.
+None of this is a theory of alignment, just one question about alignment that has an answer, and the session version is how this paper was built: the claims machines made on the way to it were recorded and graded, and the paper's own claims carry those grades onto the page.

-Nobody has felt this yet, because nobody has built a record whose claims come with proofs the size of a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you trust, a result graded by what a stranger can rerun.
-Those are predictions the formalism makes, and you can hold it to them.
+Nobody has felt this yet, because nobody has built a record whose claims come with proofs the size of a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you take on faith, a result graded by what a stranger can rerun.
+Those are predictions the formal result makes, and you can hold it to them.
 They are stated falsifiable on purpose, because a prediction you cannot be proven wrong on is worth nothing to science, and I am asking to be proven wrong.
 We are building two such records, one for packages and one for identity, and both appear near the end, along with the rougher one that built this paper.
 The one science needs, nobody has built, and the finding says what it would have to be.
 You may want to see us succeed or you may want to see us fall.
 Either way, the argument is the thing to contend with.

 A few facts the argument depends on.
 This is my first scientific contribution.
 My co-author Zach Collier and I asked one question in two forms.
 Trust has boundaries; everyone knows that, and Thompson drew one forty years ago.
-What nobody had was a proof that the boundaries are exhaustive, that past a certain line there is nothing left to verify and every kind of trust that remains has been named.
+What nobody had was a proof that the boundaries are
+exhaustive: that past a certain line there is nothing left to verify, and every kind of trust that remains has been named.
 So: is there a provable upper bound on how much you can verify, and is what lies past it completely accounted for?
 The answers are in a paper titled *Factoring Trust: A Machine-Checked Calculus of Where Verification Must End*, under double-blind review at CSF 2027, the IEEE Computer Security Foundations Symposium, so the paper and the Lean 4 development behind it stay private until a decision.
+Lean 4 is a proof assistant, a program that confirms every step of a proof and accepts nothing it cannot confirm; the development is the proof as written in it, which I will also call the mechanization.
 The mechanization is mostly mine, with AI assistance, done under a discipline I describe at the end; that is provenance, not a grade.
 The grade is this: every time I say the machine checks something, that is today my word, from a named person you can hold to it, and it becomes something you can run yourself when review ends.
 I grade it as a vouch here because that is what it is.

-Why post before review?
-Because I judged the finding too important to sit on a shelf for a year, and because the dispute above is the argument for posting dated.
+There are practical reasons as well.
+I judged the finding too important to sit on a shelf for a year, and the dispute above is the argument for posting dated.
 A large firm can publish a result within days of finding it; an independent researcher waits that year for review, and many of the bottlenecks that make up that wait are exactly what a graded, verifiable record could automate away.
-The argument asks for it
-too: if verification is primary and citation secondary, the claim should go out with its grades on it and let the review follow.
+The argument asks for it too: if the check comes first and the citation second, the claim should go out with its grades on it and let the review follow.
 A public statement of what you found and how strongly you hold it is the cheapest insurance there is, and it is the discipline this post is